TomasKulhanek/medical-physiology-in-modelica/README.md

 ### What will be delivered at the end of the project?

 We would like to release the book under creative commons licence.
 So the book will be available free of charge to anybody.
 We would like to release PDF, ebook and printed version of the book as well, but this will need additional costs, so we do not promise that the additional form of the book will be free.
+The book will contain many examples, which will encourage us to update and enhance the free libraries  [Physiolibrary](http://www.physiolibrary.org) and [Chemical](https://github.com/MarekMatejak/Chemical) too.

 ### What will be time-frame of the project?